Thuringian states: History

-The two free states of Reuss E.L. and Reuss Y.L. merged on 21 December 1918 to form the Republic of Reuss, the union between Saxe-Gotha and Saxe-Coburg was dissolved on 12 April 1919 and they formed their own free states.
+The two free states of Reuss E.L. and Reuss Y.L. formed an administrative union on 21 December 1918 and united as the Republic of Reuss on 4 April 1919; the union between Saxe-Gotha and Saxe-Coburg was dissolved on 12 April 1919, and they formed their own free states.

-The governments of Saxe-Altenburg, Saxe-Coburg and Gotha, Saxe-Gotha, Saxe-Meiningen, Saxe-Weimar-Eisenach, Schwarzburg-Rudolstadt, Schwarzburg-Sondershausen and the Republic of Reuss took part in negotiations about a merger of all Thuringian states, if possible including the Prussian elements.
+The governments of Saxe-Altenburg, Coburg, Saxe-Gotha, Saxe-Meiningen, Saxe-Weimar-Eisenach, Schwarzburg-Rudolstadt, Schwarzburg-Sondershausen and the Republic of Reuss took part in negotiations about a merger of all Thuringian states, if possible including the Prussian elements.
 But because Prussia was not prepared for any kind of land exchange, the founding of the state as a so-called "Little Thuringian Solution" was taken forward.

-In the course of the foundation discussions the state governments voiced misgivings from Saxe-Meiningen and Coburg as to whether being annexed by the new state would be advantageous for them, because the Franconian-influenced region south of the Rennsteig path had always been more strongly linked to Bavaria, both linguistically and socially.
-For this reason on 30 November 1919 in Saxe-Coburg a plebiscite was held in which the majority of the people voted against being merged into the state of Thuringia.

-The misgivings of Saxe-Meiningen were resolved inter alia by a "guarantee of existence" (Bestandsgarantie) for the IHK Sonneberg and for the counties.
+In the course of the foundation discussions, the state governments of Saxe-Meiningen and Coburg voiced misgivings as to whether joining the new state would be advantageous for them.
+On 30 November 1919, a plebiscite was held in Coburg in which the majority of the people voted against being merged into the state of Thuringia and hence for joining Bavaria.
+The misgivings of Saxe-Meiningen were resolved in part by a "guarantee of existence" (Bestandsgarantie) for Sonneberg and for the counties.

 On 1 May 1920 the Free State of Thuringia was founded with its capital at Weimar.
-This excluded the Free State of Coburg which was united with the Free State of Bavaria on 1 July 1920.
+It did not include the Free State of Coburg, which was united with the Free State of Bavaria on 1 July 1920.

 The region of the pre-2009 Evangelical-Lutheran Church in Thuringia corresponded, apart from a few small Prussian enclaves, to the boundaries of the State of Thuringia in 1920.
 Only the exclave of Ostheim, which used to belong to Saxe-Weimar-Eisenach, went to the Evangelical-Lutheran Church in Bavaria in 1972, in line with the political situation of the time.